aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    ```
    Image: public.ecr.aws/karpenter/controller:v0.31.0@sha256:d29767fa9c5c0511a3812397c932f5735234f03a7a875575422b712d15e54a77
    ```
 1. Review for breaking changes: If you are already running Karpenter v0.31, you can skip this step.
-If you are runnng an earlier Karpenter version, you need to review the upgrade notes each minor release to make sure that you deal with any breaking changes that might have been introduced.
+If you are running an earlier Karpenter version, you need to review the upgrade notes each minor release to make sure that you deal with any breaking changes that might have been introduced.
 See [Release Upgrade Notes]({{< relref "#release-upgrade-notes" >}}) for details on each previous Karpenter version.

 1. Apply the new Karpenter policy and assign it to the existing Karpenter role:
    ```